jet/equinox/DOCUMENTATION.md

 ```

 `Read` above will do a roundtrip to the Store in order to fetch the most recent
-state (in `AllowStale` mode, the store roundtrip can be optimized out by
+state (in `AnyCachedValue` or `AllowStale` modes, the store roundtrip can be optimized out by
 reading through the cache).
 This Synchronous Read can be used to
 [Read-your-writes](https://en.wikipedia.org/wiki/Consistency_model#Read-your-writes_Consistency)
 to establish a state incorporating the effects of any Command invocation you